aiwenar/Simple-Java-Logger-Library/README.md

 Log throwing of `Throwable` t.

+#### Logging with date

+Logger support logging with date, to enable it set `Logger.logDate` to true.
+You can change date format using `void setDatePattern ( String )` method, that takes `SimpleDateFormat` pattern as argument.

 ### interface ILoggable

-Allow class to be logged.
+Allow class to be logged by implementing `String message ()` method.